pablogl2002/RM_membranes_TFG/libPS/README.md

 | `i0` | `int` | Output membrane.
 Defaults to 1 |

 ### ps.steps(n, verbose=False)
-Evolve the system 'n' steps.
+Evolve the system _n_ steps.
 If verbose is True, prints system's structure in each step

 ### ps.while_evolve(verbose=False)
 Evolve the system until finish all possible iterations.
 If verbose is True, prints system's structure in each step